 As the pension / annuity has not yet come into payment, the pension / annuity payer will not have a tax code to tax the commutation payment.
 The usual PAYE procedures will apply, and the payer will use the Basic Rate code on a non cumulative basis.
 Form P45 will be issued showing the small lump sum payment and the relevant date that the payment was made as the date of leaving.

-Up to twenty five per cent of the small lump sum payments in respect of a pension / annuity that has not yet come into payment are exempt from tax.
+Up to 25% of the small lump sum payments in respect of a pension / annuity that has not yet come into payment are exempt from tax.
 The payer will only enter the taxable portion of the payment on documentation for HMRC.
 The full amounts shown on forms P45 / P14 should therefore be used in any calculations.

 After the pension / annuity has started to be paid